-Virtualization is a significant advantage offered by IBM Power Systems.
-This capability is made possible by the built-in PowerVM hypervisor, which comes integrated with every IBM Power server.
-In contrast, x86 customers need to purchase the VMware vSphere virtualization software separately.
+Virtualization is an advantage that is offered by IBM Power Systems and is provided by the built-in PowerVM hypervisor, which comes integrated with every IBM Power server.
+In contrast, x86 customers purchase the VMware vSphere virtualization software separately.
 IBM Power Systems employ Logical Partitions (LPARs) to partition each virtual machine (VM).

 SAP HANA instances and application servers are hosted in dedicated LPARs, with CPU cores and RAM tailored to suit their specific workloads.
-A major benefit of IBM Power Systems is the Shared Processor Pool, a feature not available on x86 servers.
-With this capability, each LPAR can be sized with CPU cores based on average usage, avoiding wastage of idle CPU cores during peak workload times.
-The surplus capacity is pooled together, and only assigned to LPARs when additional resources are needed.
+A benefit of IBM Power Systems is the Shared Processor Pool, a feature not available on x86 servers.
+On IBM Power Systems each

+LPAR can be sized with CPU cores based on average usage, which helps avoid wastage of idle CPU cores during peak workload times.
+The surplus capacity is pooled together and assigned to LPARs only when additional resources are needed.
 This results in a more efficient use of CPU cores across all LPARs, as not all LPARs require additional capacity simultaneously.
 However, memory remains static and must be sized to accommodate the SAP HANA data and working set requirements.